by Jenny Rose | Jan 7, 2023 | A Flourishing Woman, Mind

 Photo by freddie marriage on Unsplash

 The post suggests an exercise in blind journaling.
 I journal daily, first thing in the morning, with my first cup of tea.
 I don’t go on line first.
 I don’t work in the house, or start breakfast, or make my bed, or clean the cat boxes.
 I feed the cats (because if I don’t I won’t be allowed to sit peacefully and journal).
 I pee.
 I turn on one low light.
 I heat water and make tea.
 Sometimes I put on very low music.
 Sometimes I light a candle or two.
 At 5:00 in the morning there’s nothing going on.
 Darkness presses against the windows.
 Nobody needs anything from me.
-I’m free, and something of the twilight of sleep lingers.
+I’m free, and something of sleep’s twilight lingers.
 I sit with my laptop, open a new document, and start typing.
 Every month I delete the last month’s journal entries.
 I never look back at them.
 They’re for no one else’s eyes.
 It’s an entirely private space.

 If, for some reason, I miss this time with myself, I notice it immediately.
 I’m not as centered.
 I feel more anxious.
 I feel more stressed.
 If I can’t get to a word processor, I journal with pen and paper, and then destroy it.